 Christian Holy Sites in Bethlehem

-- The Church of the Nativity - This basilica is the oldest of its kind in the Holy Land and of incredible importance to Christians since they believe it is the spot where Jesus was born.
-First commissioned by Emperor Constantine the Great, there is a grotto inside which thousands of pilgrims flock to, year-round.
+- The Church of the Nativity - This basilica is the oldest of its kind in the Holy Land and is of incredible importance to Christians since they believe it is the spot where Jesus was born.
+First commissioned by Emperor Constantine the Great, there is a grotto inside which thousands of pilgrims flock, year-round.
 At the heart of the Church of the Nativity is the Grotto, the cave where Jesus is supposed to have been born, and north of it is the Roman Catholic Church of St. Catherine.
 The original Roman-style floor is now covered with flagstones but beneath a trap door, there is a part of an original mosaic from the time of Constantine.
 The medieval gold mosaics that covered the walls are now, for the most part, gone.
-Midnight Mass is held here every Christmas Eve and also broadcast live around the world.
+Midnight Mass is held here every Christmas Eve and is also broadcast live around the world.

 - The Milk Grotto -The Milk Grotto is a sacred spot for Christians since, according to legend, it is the place where Joseph and Mary stopped so that Mary could nurse her baby, Jesus.
 Tradition also has it that as she nursed him, a drop of her milk fell upon the stone on which she sat, and it turned white.
 Today, visitors will see the carved rock is white.
 This is a popular spot for new mothers to pray, as well as women who wish to conceive.